dylan-lang/opendylan/documentation/hacker-guide/source/runtime/special-features.rst

 values as above, but also return a count of the number being returned in a register.
-If a function dynamically happens to return zero values, then the return count will be set to zero, but the value *#f* will be returned as if it were a the first return value.
+If a function dynamically happens to return zero values, then the return count will be set to zero, but the value *#f* will be returned as if it were the first return value.

 If the caller of a function can statically determine the number of return values (i.e. at compile-time), then it need perform no checks.